Usermaven

 Finally, you need to consider your skills.
 If you are not a technical person, then it may be better to buy an analytics solution.
 However, if you are comfortable with technology, then you may be able to build your own analytics solution.

-In the end, the decision of build vs. buy analytics depends on your needs and skills.
+In the end, the decision to build vs. buy analytics depends on your needs and skills.
 If you need a flexible solution that you can change, then you should build your own analytics solution.

 However, if you need a cheaper solution, then you should buy an analytics solution.